The Best Boiler for a 4-Bedroom House in New Builds

 Boiler Prices and Cost Savings

 The cost of a new boiler can vary greatly depending on the type and brand you decide to choose.
 Combi boilers are generally the least expensive, with prices starting at around £900.
+Some boiler types, such as combi boilers, can also offer lower installation costs compared to regular or system boilers, which can be an important consideration for homeowners.
 Regular and system boilers will be more expensive, with prices ranging from £1,500 to £2,500.

 Nevertheless, even if it’s true that regular and system boilers are more expensive, these boilers can be better options for larger households than combi boilers, since they can provide hot water for multiple bathrooms simultaneously due to their higher heating capacity.